bchang3/FruitBasket/doc/project-proposal.md

   - This page will also feature a radar chart with a unique category on each axis and will update the graph based on the time period selected (past 30 days, all time, etc.).
 Users can access this page by clicking their profile picture on the webpage.
   - All performance statistics will be computed with real-time queries to fetch relevant data to ensure that statistics are always up to date (vs. storing player statistics directly).
 - #### Flashcards/search
   - A page designated to creating “flashcards” (saved trivia questions) for reviewing and improving at trivia.
+  - Users can create flashcards on a separate page by searching and filtering through all trivia questions stored in the DB.
+They can also create flashcards through the "save question" button during games.
   - A player’s flashcards will be stored as foreign keys referencing question IDs from questions in the trivia database.
   - Users will be able to **create, delete, or browse** (CRUD) through flashcards using a search bar.
-  - Users will also be able to search and filter through all trivia questions stored in the DB and create flashcards from them.
   - When searching, they can set filters on their cards, such as by difficulty (based on overall user accuracy) and category.
   - Users can press a “practice” button to review their flashcards, in which they will be presented with questions and then type in their answers.
 - #### Profile Settings